 Skating on ice has certainly been catching on in Singapore.
-Besides the grand old dame at Kallang Ice World, there is now the Marina Bay Sands Skating Rink and Olympic-sized The Rink at JCube.
+Besides the grand old dame at Kallang Ice World and Olympic-sized The Rink at JCube.
 We particularly love JCube because of the ‘Penguins’ at hand to help kids under 1.2 metres tall who are still learning the basics of ice skating.
 They can hang on to a ‘Penguin’ and grow in confidence to glide with grace.

 Top and bottom right: Olympic-sized rink and ‘penguin’ on the ice at The Rink, JCube; bottom left: Marina Bay Sands Skating Rink.